ArmandBernard/teaching-coding/Git/NavigatingGitHub.md

 ## The README

-The README.md file stored inside the project will show up as visible on the home page.
+The [README.md](/README.md) file stored inside the root of the project will render directly on the home page.

 This usually contains information on the project and how to use it.

 ## The Source (Project Files)